 There are around 600 million children in school who are not learning the basics, and a further 260 million not in school at all.
 We do not believe that we are the solution to this but we do believe that we are a part of it.
 Effectively tackling the learning crisis will take the commitment of a broad coalition including governments, NGOs, faith groups, and the private sector.
 Related to this commitment, we’re proud to have been a UN Global Compact participant since 2017.

 - Well supported teachers: teachers are retrained using new teaching and classroom management techniques and supported 24/7 by their school leader.
 They also benefit from ongoing training and continuous support both in and out of the classroom.

 - World-class lessons: we always follow the curriculum of the countries in which we operate.
 Our lesson plans are developed through close collaboration between world leading academics, local experts and country-based education ministries.
 By leveraging the power of connected devices, we deliver professionally developed, up-to-the-minute lesson plans that provide every teacher with the core foundation needed for a successful learning experience in each subject, each day.

 - Local context: we work closely with local governments to ensure we adhere to national and local standards.

-- Data and analytics: we use near real-time data, analytics and advanced technology to constantly make changes that improve pupil learning outcomes.
-Just like our pupils, we’re always learning.
+- Data and analytics: we use near real time data, analytics and advanced technology to constantly make changes that improve pupil learning outcomes.

-Our model means we can, and have, invested large sums of money in research and development, and technology.
-We have made learning a science and are committed to continuing this rigorous development process so we can grow and expand to meet the needs of our families.
+Our model means we can—and have—invested large sums of money in research, development and technology.
+We’ve made learning a science and we’re committed to continuing this rigorous development process so we can grow and expand to meet the needs of our families.